PennLINC/PennLINC.github.io/docs/LabHome/Onboarding/Onboarding.md

 [CUBIC](https://pennlinc.github.io/docs/cubic):  We use the large high performance cluster (HPC) named CUBIC for large volumes of parallelizable subject-specific processing jobs.
 Additionally, specific projects may use CUBIC due to specific computational or software requirements.
 See the [CUBIC page](https://www.med.upenn.edu/cbica/cubic.html) for more information; it is a large compute resources created by our collaborators in the [Center for Biomedical Image Computing and Analytics (CBICA)](https://www.med.upenn.edu/cbica/).
 See the PennLINC [CUBIC page](https://pennlinc.github.io/docs/cubic) for details on how to gain access, create projects, and other tips.

-## Birthdays at PennLINC

-Your birthday is important!!
-A lab birthday captain keeps track of birthdays.
-Our current birthday captain is Juliette - please add yours to the birthday spreadsheet that she maitains.
-All PennLINC members also get their birthday off without reporting it as PTO.
-Have fun & celebrate!!!